Savannah Haunted Restaurants: Spooks, Food and Tours

 Pirate’s House Restaurant

 Pirate’s House Restaurant has served guests since 1753.
 For over 30 years, Pirate’s House has satisfied food lovers and includes 15 separate dining rooms, each with a distinct charm.
 This casual spot offers a lunch buffet, sandwich bar and full dinner menu.
 House specialties include award-winning pecan fried chicken, shrimp creole and Savannah crab au gratin.
-In addition, diners will find several seafood, steak, salads and kid-friendly dishes.
+In addition, diners enjoy seafood, steak, salads and kid-friendly dishes.

-Haunted background: Tondee’s Tavern’s building dates back to 1853 and previously served as a bank and location for the Union Army during the Civil War.
+Haunted background: Tondee’s Tavern’s building dates to 1853 and previously served as a bank and location for the Union Army during the Civil War.
 No known historical figures are directly tied to the tavern, however ghost hunters have had success contacting spirits.

 Savannah Haunted Restaurants: Food and Pub Tours